-Unit summary The aim of this unit is to equip learners with the knowledge required to organise customer service delivery.
-Learners will also develop the knowledge required to monitor and resolve customers' complaints.
+Unit summary The aim of this unit is to equip learners with the k required to organise customer service delivery.
+Lealso develop the knowledge required to monitor a customers' complaints.

 Guided learning hours 25

 Level 3

 Mandatory/optional Optional

 1 Understand how to organise customer service delivery